FAANG/dcc-documentation/docs/experiment/ena_template.md

 must abide by the FAANG data sharing principles.
 Data producers reserve the right to make the first publication of a global analysis of this data.
-If you are unsure if you are allowed to publish on this dataset, please contact [FAANG consortium](mailto:faang@iastate.edu) to enquire.
-The full guidelines can be found at [http://www.faang.org/data-share-principle](http://www.faang.org/data-share-principle)."
+If you are unsure if you are allowed to publish on this dataset, please contact the FAANG Data Coordination Centre and FAANG consortium (email faang-dcc@ebi.ac.uk and cc faang@iastate.edu) to enquire.
+The full guidelines can be found at
+[http://www.faang.org/data-share-principle](http://www.faang.org/data-share-principle)."

 ###### 'experiment ena' tab